No. 1 Group RAF: Second World War

 All of the Wellington squadrons subsequently converted to Lancasters.
-No. 1 Group was later augmented with other units, including 304 Polish Squadron.
+No. 1 Group was later augmented with other units, including 304 Polish Squadron which served form April 1941 to May 1942.
+By the end of the war the group consisted of 14 operational Lancaster squadrons, of which one (460 Sqn) was RAAF, and one (300 Sqn) was Polish.

-During Bomber Command's Second World War campaign, No. 1 Group dropped a higher tonnage of bombs per aircraft than any other group, this was mainly due to Air Commodore Edward Rice who was determined to maximise bomb loads, though it was a policy which contributed in no small measure to No. 1 Group having higher than average losses.
+During Bomber Command's Second World War campaign, No. 1 Group dropped a higher tonnage of bombs per aircraft than any other group, this was mainly due to its South African commander, Air Vice-Marshal Edward Rice, who was determined to maximise bomb loads, though it was a policy which contributed in no small measure to No. 1 Group having higher than average losses.
 Rice would later be involved in the development of the Rose turret, sometimes known as the "Rose-Rice turret".

 Battle of Normandy

 Although No.1 (B) Group wasn't directly involved in the Battle of Normandy, they did participate in the bombing of the shore and area.
 During this period, the group was organised as: